fmay/cc-html-intro-1-first-web-page/.guides/sections.md

 ---
 title: Making the HTML simpler
 files: []
-editable: false
 layout: ""

 ---
-We could have made this even simpler if we wanted and used just a single div around all three verses (in which case you could remove the <div>s surrounding each verse).
+We could have made this even simpler if we wanted and used just a single div around all three verses (in which case you could remove the &lt;div&gt;'s surrounding each verse).

 Why not change the code and see if you can do this?